HaxeFlixel/flixel-docs/documentation/01_tutorial/12-11-game-over-menu.html.md

 Our game is really starting to come together!
 Now we need it to feel more like a 'game' with a win and lose scenario.
 For our (very simple) game, we'll just make it so that if you ever die in combat, you get a Game Over, and when you beat the boss enemy, you win.
 Both of these conditions will take you to the same `FlxState` to show you your score and allow you to play again if you want.

-1. The first thing we want to do is stop our `CombatHUD` from stopping once the player has been defeated.
-So in `doneResultsIn()`, remove the `if (outcome != DEFEAT)` statement.

-2. Now, in `PlayState`, we need to add some flags to see if we're ending the game, and if the player has 'won' or not.
+1. Let's start with `PlayState`.
+We need to add some flags to see if we're ending the game, and if the player has 'won' or not.
 So, add:

 	```haxe
 	private var _ending:Bool;